Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 - [summariesonly=t] argument returns data covered by accelerated summaries.
 Without it, Splunk will reach out to raw events to cover time-range.
 Increases efficiency and search as only searching against summaries.
 - `allow_old_summaries = false` = Old and current data summaries
 - Datasets within data models can be searched `datamodel.dataset`
-- Summary only = Controls summarized and unsummarised data searched for data model This argument applies only to accelerated data models.
 - Unaccelerated data models returns no results if summariesonly=t.
 - Datamodel name case sensitive.